PedroAbreu1976/MediatR.Hangfire/README.md

         for (int i = 1; i < 5; i++)
         {
             var cmd = new MyCommand($"Message {i}");
-            // This Send will trigger MyCommandHandler, which then publishes MyEvent var msg = await mediator.Send(cmd);
+            var msg = await mediator.Send(cmd);
             Console.WriteLine(msg);
         }